Please enable JavaScript to ensure auto alt text generation works properly

 Final thoughts

-Hiring someone with solid decision-making skills can be a game-changer for your team.
+Hiring someone with solid decision-making skills makes a real difference for your team.
 You want people who can think critically, act decisively, and stand by their choices—even when things get tough.
 These decision-making interview questions will help you figure out which candidates have the confidence, logic, and accountability to make smart decisions and keep your team moving forward.

 The goal is to find someone who doesn’t just make decisions but makes smart decisions—someone who’s thoughtful, deliberate, and confident when it comes to making the calls that matter.